Double-loop randomized quasi-Monte Carlo estimator for nested integration: Conclusion

 \section{Conclusion}

 This paper proposes estimating nested integrals using randomized quasi-Monte Carlo (rQMC) approximations for outer and inner integrals, delivering the double-loop randomized quasi-Monte Carlo estimator (rDLQMC).
-For this method, we derived asymptotic error bounds and attained the near-optimal number of samples required for each approximation as the primary contribution of this work.
-The application to Bayesian optimal experimental design indicates that this method is superior to using the rQMC method for only one or neither integral approximation.
-Replacing the inner integral with the Laplace approximation yields an even more efficient estimator, but is only feasible for a high error tolerance.
-The numerical results of the combination of Laplace-based importance sampling with rQMC seem promising.
-Combining the multilevel MC (or the even more advanced multi-index MC) method with the rQMC method for the outer integral approximation leads to a more complicated error analysis, which is left for future work.
+For this method, we derived asymptotic error bounds and attained the near-optimal number of samples required for each approximation under certain regularity assumptions as the primary contribution of this work.
+The convergence rates of the inner and outer integral approximations thus improved compared to Monte Carlo estimators.
+Particular constructions of rQMC estimators based on scrambled Sobol' sequences can achieve even faster error convergence in certain cases of highly regular integrands.
+The application to Bayesian optimal experimental design indicates that the proposed rDLQMC method is superior to using the rQMC method for only one or neither integral approximation.
+A truncation scheme for the observation noise made the general error bounds applicable to the estimation of the EIG of an experiment.
+Error bounds based on the Hardy--Krause variation (implying $L^1$ regularity of the mixed first-order derivatives) displayed only mild dependence on the size of the truncation region, whereas error bounds based on the generalized Hardy--Krause variation of order one (implying $L^2$ regularity) displayed dependence on the truncation region that is exponential in the dimension of the outer integrand.
+The inner integrand displayed sufficient $L^1$ and $L^2$ regularity, even without truncation.
+An improved convergence rate for the inner integral approximation error was also observed in our numerical experiments for the EIG application when using scrambled Sobol' sequences, whereas the outer integral approximation error was reduced by a multiplicative factor.
+A bound on the resulting truncation error was derived for additive Gaussian noise, and the resulting increase in computational cost was analyzed.
+For future work, the combination of Laplace-based importance sampling with rQMC seems promising.
+Combining the multilevel MC (or the even more advanced multi-index MC) method with the rQMC method for the outer integral approximation is another promising avenue for future research.